tislam35/322-Software-Engineering-Project/README.md

 2. Type `cd gui_py_files`.
 3. Type `python browsing_home_page.py` to start TeamMe application.

+Note: we have created 3 different users for you to login and test the application.
+They are:
+1. SU --> Username: FSU, password: pass123
+2. VIP --> Username: PeteVu1, password: PeteVu
+3. OU --> Username: KimZhang1, password: KimZhang

 ## TeamMe Application Walkthrough

 ### Browsing the Application as Visitor